psaintmalo/PVU-WeatherBoy/README.md

 at the line `SAFETY_MARGIN = 1`.
 A value of 1 means that it will recommend a greenhouse if the average impact is below 1%.

+## Instalation
+To use this script you will need Python 3+ installed, https://www.python.org/, as well as the required packages.
+In order to run it you can just double click `main.py`

 ## Required Packages:
 In order to use the automatic weather fetcher you need to have *selenium* python package installed.
 If it is not installed then you will be prompted to enter the weather manually.
 For ease of use I